vectier/springpress/README.md

 }
 ```

 The `@ControllerMapping` decorator will mount your class on a router with the path where you specified in the first decorator parameter.
-In this case, this class will be mapped with `/dog` on the router, a client can connect by `http://localhost:3000/dog`. *(port 3000 just an example)*
+In this case, this class will be mapped with `/dog` on the router, a client can connect by `http://localhost:3000/dog`. *(port 3000 is just an example)*

 #### Route Mapping